kogics/kogics.github.io/_projects/51_pie.md

 and to provide good exposure to the rural kids -- so that they become better equipped to progress in today’s world.

 <div class="mt-3">
-  {% include figure.html path="assets/img/project/pie-collage.png" title="pie collage" class="img-fluid rounded z-depth-1"  width="540" %}
+  {% include figure.html path="assets/img/project/pie-collage.png" class="img-fluid rounded z-depth-1" width="540" zoomable="true" %}
 </div>